AshutoshSinghG/ApniSec-cyberSecurity/README.md

 - Rate limits reset every 15 minutes
 - Clear browser cookies if needed
 - Check console for rate limit headers

-## 📄 License

-This project is created for educational purposes as part of an SDE intern assignment.

-## 👨‍💻 Author

-Built with ❤️ for ApniSec

----

-**Note**: This is a demonstration project.
-For production use, consider adding:
-- Database-backed rate limiting (Redis)
-- More comprehensive error handling
-- Unit and integration tests
-- CI/CD pipeline
-- Monitoring and logging
-- Backup strategies